ry2009/MQM/README.md

 ## Important Note

-The MQM model implementation in this repository is a black-box version that demonstrates the performance capabilities while protecting proprietary aspects.
-The actual model training and signal generation processes contain proprietary methods that are not included in this open-source version.
+This is a black-box demonstration of the MQM model.
+The implementation details and proprietary techniques remain confidential.
+The model shown here is provided for evaluation purposes only.

 Past performance is not indicative of future results.
 Always conduct thorough due diligence before deploying any trading strategy with real capital.